 So does that mean coding is over?
 Not quite yet.
 In fact, the coding genre of edtech seems to be evolving.

-One of the bright spots at this year’s International Society for Technology in Education (ISTE) conference has been how many developers are not just iterating on the tried-and-true coding formula but exploring new frontiers that offer students new ways to learn -- from VR and hardware hacking to monthly subscription boxes to courses and curriculum that blend technical skills with "soft" skills.
+One exciting trend we've seen has been how many developers are not just iterating on the tried-and-true coding formula but exploring new frontiers that offer students new ways to learn -- from VR and hardware hacking to monthly subscription boxes to courses and curriculum that blend technical skills with "soft" skills.

 Computer scientists and software engineers know that it's important for coders to have an understanding of how computers are made and work.
 Knowing a bit about the hardware side of things helps inform a programmer's understanding of why code works the way it does.
 As someone who likes to build his own computers, I can also say it's just flat-out fun to put together a PC and swap in and out components.
 It's like the nerdier version of hot-rodding.